bitcast-network/bitcast-deploy/README.md

   </a>
 </p>

-# Bitcast Deploy (Minimal)
+# Bitcast Deploy — Minimal Validator Launcher

-Deploy one validator for each codebase (Bitcast video + Bitcast X) with a single command.
+Bitcast is a decentralized protocol aligning brands, creators, and validators across two production subnets.
+This repository provides the fastest way to launch validators with production defaults.

-## What is Bitcast?
+- Bitcast (YouTube): briefs, video analytics validation, and on‑chain rewards on subnet 93
-Bitcast is a decentralized platform that connects brands with creators and rewards high‑quality content.
-There are two subnets:
+- Bitcast X (X.com): social mining and validation based on influence and engagement

-- Bitcast (YouTube): briefs, video analytics validation, and rewards on subnet 93.
+---

-- Bitcast X (X.com): social mining and validation based on influence and engagement.
+This repository deploys validators only (one for Bitcast video and one for Bitcast X).
+If you want to mine, use the specific repo for YouTube or X.

-**Scope of this repo**: This repository is for deploying validator processes only (one validator for Bitcast video and one for Bitcast X).
-If you want to mine, please follow the miner instructions in the specific repo you intend to use (YouTube or X).
+## Highlights

-## Prerequisites
+- **One‑command deploy**: Start both validators in a single step
-- Repos present on the host:
+- **Process management**: pm2‑managed services with restart, uptime, and logs
-  - Bitcast (video): `/home/ubuntu/bitcast`
+- **Hermetic environments**: Per‑repo Python venvs, idempotent setup scripts
-  - Bitcast X (X.com): `/home/ubuntu/bitcast-x`
+- **Single‑source configuration**: One `.env` fanned out to both validators
-  - Override paths with `BITCAST_DIR` and `BITCAST_X_DIR` if needed.
+- **Secure by default**: X validator can run in Weight‑Copy mode (no API keys).
+Full validation uses API keys via env files only.
-- SSH/user has permission to install packages (the repo scripts install pm2 and Python deps).
+- **Observability**: `pm2 status`, `pm2 logs <name>` for quick diagnosis

 ## Quickstart
 ```bash